Thomasmckee123/lottosyndicatemanager/README.md

 .A member must be able to leave a group

-.A member must be able to leave reviews
+.A user must be able to leave reviews

 .A user must be able to access this application on the web or their phone